ELELAB/mutatex_pipelines/custom_scan/stability_scan/README.md

 ## Overview

 This directory contains a snakemake-based pipeline for peptide mutation scanning runs with `MutateX`[^Tiberti].
-It has been designed to study the stability of protein chains.
-This protocol predicts changes of stability free energies in such chains upon mutation of each residue according to a list of mutations provided as input.
+This protocol predicts changes of folding free energy upon mutation for each residue of a given list of mutations provided as input.
+Each residue is mutated to a list of residue types depending on the mutations found in the corresponding input dataset.

 ## Description of the directory content: